How to not put out on a first date because you’re waiting for an STI to clear up

 The key to any of these excuses is using them in an extremely resigned manner – they should come across as annoying to you as they will be for your date.
 And if you’d like to meet again and seal the deal once you’ve completed your STI treatment, be sure to enormously emphasise how enthusiastically DTF you are for a second date.

-Upon receiving treatment for an STI like Chlamydia or Gonorrhea, your GP will advise you to abstain from sex for approximately one week after completion, so depending on when your first date takes place during this period, you may need to ensure the second date doesn’t take place for up to two weeks (assuming you’ll both be gagging to fuck by the next meet).
+Upon receiving treatment for an STI like Chlamydia or Gonorrhea, your doctor will advise you to abstain from sex for approximately one week after completion, so depending on when your first date takes place during this period, you may need to ensure the second date doesn’t take place for up to two weeks (assuming you’ll both be gagging to fuck by the next meet).
 You still want to come across as keen though, so lock in the sequel date, making it clear that it can’t be any sooner citing any of the options below:

 - I’m away for work for the next fortnight